Kiransardarahmad19/Temperature_Anomalies_Analysis_of_Pakistan_1880-2025/README.md

-# Temperature Anomalies in Pakistan (1880–2025)
+# Climate Anomalies in Pakistan (1880–2025)

 Flooding in Pakistan is an annual crisis intensified by climate change, driven by heavier monsoon rains, faster Himalayan glacial melt, and stressed drainage infrastructure.
 On average, floods displace 3–5 million people each year, destroying nearly 800,000 homes and damaging up to 2 million acres of cropland.
 The 2022 super floods, linked to unprecedented monsoon intensity and warming, impacted 33 million people and caused over $30 billion in losses, highlighting how global climate change is amplifying Pakistan’s vulnerability to extreme weather.

-“This project analyzes monthly temperature anomaly data for Pakistan (1880–2025) using exploratory data analysis and time-series forecasting.
-The goal is to measure long-term warming trends, smooth seasonal fluctuations, and build predictive models to forecast future temperature changes.
+“This project analyzes climate anomaly data for Pakistan (1880–2025) using exploratory data analysis and time-series forecasting.
+The goal is to measure long-term warming trends, smooth seasonal fluctuations, and build predictive models to forecast future temperature changes related to Floods.
 By focusing on Pakistan, a climate-vulnerable country , the study highlights both historical climate change impacts and future risks.”

 This repository contains the notebook **`main.ipynb`**, which analyzes historical and future temperature anomaly trends for Pakistan using NASA GISTEMP data.

 ## Repository Contents
 - `main.ipynb` — Jupyter notebook with code, visuals, and findings.
+- `flood_analysis.ipynb` — Jupyter notebook with code, visuals, and findings.
 - `README.md` - Summary of Project

 ## Dataset Source
 The dataset used to conduct this study is NASA GISTEMP v4: https://data.giss.nasa.gov/gistemp/